cse-bristol/solar-wizard-model/README.md

 The main entrypoint of the model is the function `model_solar_pv` in module `solar_pv.model_solar_pv`.
 Results are inserted into 3 postgres tables:
 * `models.pv_building` contains LiDAR-derived building height, and a reason (if any) why the building has been skipped in PV modelling, which can be one of 4 things: `NO_LIDAR_COVERAGE`, `OUTDATED_LIDAR_COVERAGE`, `NO_ROOF_PLANES_DETECTED`, or `ALL_ROOF_PLANES_UNUSABLE`.
-* `models.pv_roof_plane` contains the slope and aspect or the roof plane.
+* `models.pv_roof_plane` contains the slope and aspect of the roof plane, per-modelled-panel monthly and yearly predicted kWh, and a horizon profile.
 A building can have 0 to many of these.
-* `models.pv_panel` contains per-modelled-panel monthly and yearly predicted kWh and a horizon profile.
-A roof plane can have 1 to many of these.

 The model has the following software dependencies:
 * various python libraries (see `requirements.txt`, can also be installed using nix - see `default.nix`)